gramaziokohler/compas_fab_preworkshop/README.md

 > Q: `conda` commands don't work.

 Try running them from the *Conda Prompt*.
-Depending on how you installed Anaconda, it might not be available by default on the normal Windows command line.
+Depending on how you installed Anaconda, it might not be available by default on the normal Windows command prompt.

 > Q: When trying to install the framework in Rhino, it fails indicating the lib folder of IronPython does not exist.